Noeska/illegiblesemantics/projects/proj-2.md

 ![Deathgrind](..\assets\img\projects\proj-2\deathgrind1.jpg)

 If you are anything like Person A, don't feel bad.
 It's is a very common misconception to mistake a Deathgrind logo for a Black Metal logo.
-But once you know what to look for and how to interpret it, things becase as clear as day to you.
+But once you know what to look for and how to interpret it, things because as clear as day to you.

 For starters, Black Metal logos are typically black and (inverted) white in color; this one is colored **green**, a color that is often used by Grindcore (and adjacent) bands.
 (After all, Grindcore is all about doing things differently, and nothing quite says different like green, which, in terms of pigments, is the opposite of red, the choice color of many bands in the Heavy Metal genre at large.)
 Another key thing to look out for are signs of **compositional design** -- or, perhaps rather, **lack thereof**.
 If a logo features a design of intricate, meticulous linework, it's probably *not* a Deathgrind logo.